Lani Price: Pregnancy and stillbirth (2018)

-Lani's attempt to move on is futile because she is pregnant.
+Lani's attempt to move after her one-night-stand with Eli on is futile because she is pregnant.
 In 2019, Stowers admitted she was "completely shocked" when she learned that Lani was pregnant.
 According to the actress, Lani is "in denial" over the news.
 "She is super shocked and scared and also not sure how to feel because she doesn't know who the father is."
 But, because of the timing, "she knows it can only be Eli's baby."
 Carlivati described it as a "huge dilemma for Lani" in 2018.
-While she "initially" tries to do the "right thing" and tell Eli the truth, she's to lose JJ.
+While she "initially" tries to do the "right thing" and tell Eli the truth, Lani knows she'll lose JJ.
 At the time, Lani "also doesn't want to have a kid in general."
 When Eli reaffirms their decision to forget about the one-night-stand, Lani decides to terminate the pregnancy.
 But when JJ learns Lani is pregnant, she realizes the news brings a "little bit of light" to JJ's life and he is thinking of his future again, and with her.
 JJ's reaction to the news is justification for Lani.
 "She truly believes that she is holding JJ together and that if he finds out the truth, he’s going to spiral down.
 She’s afraid he might try to kill himself, like he [was going to do before]."
 Making decisions with JJ in mind, Lani starts to reconsider termination.
 And once news spreads to their families, "She knows she can't terminate it now. […] Now she's in a deeper hole because she's lying to her family."
 However, Eli's mother Valerie uncovers the baby's true paternity and confronts Lani.
 Valerie is "basically threatening her" Stowers explained in Soap Opera Digest.
 With Valerie forcing her hand, Lani comes clean with Eli about the pregnancy.
 But she convinces him to let her raise the baby with JJ.
-After Gabi confronts her about the tryst, Lani insist that she is "that she really did not mean to hurt Gabi."
 At the same time, Lani is willing to do anything to keep Gabi quiet.
 Meanwhile, Lani is also nervous that Valerie can "ruin everything."
 When Lani is forced to admit to her tryst with Eli at Gabi's murder trial, Stowers expressed excitement about the scenes.
 "The truth really does get to come out, but it's devastating."